stephen-eades/teamwork-desk-API/README.md

 * Add your company name seen in your Teamwork Desk url such as: https://COMPANY.teamwork.com/desk/...
 * Add your generated Teamwork Desk API key.
 See more here: https://support.teamwork.com/desk/my-profile/generating-an-api-key
 * Add the endpoint you'd like to take action on.
 See Teamworks reference here: https://deskdeveloper.teamwork.com/

-The following GET REQUEST section will format your call, provide a response status message, and output the headers if successful.
+Within the GET REQUEST section:
+* Formats your call and provides a response status message
+* If successful, it will output the headers

+Within the CONSUME REQUEST section:
-The CONSUME REQUEST section will output the data in json format using our imported Pretty Print module.
+* Outputs the data in json format using our imported Pretty Print module.